Rangga Muslim

-Rangga Muslim Perkasa (born 3 May 1994), is an Indonesian professional footballer who plays as a midfielder for and captains Liga 1 club Dewa United.
+Rangga Muslim Perkasa (born 3 May 1994) is an Indonesian professional footballer who plays as a midfielder for Liga 1 club Dewa United.

 Club career

 Bhayangkara

 He was signed for Bhayangkara to play in Liga 1 in the 2020 season.
 This season was suspended on 27 March 2020 due to the COVID-19 pandemic.
 The season was abandoned and was declared void on 20 January 2021.

 Dewa United

 In 2021, Rangga Muslim signed a contract with Indonesian Liga 2 club Dewa United.
 He made his league debut on 5 October against Perserang Serang at the Gelora Bung Karno Madya Stadium, Jakarta.